-Our Latisse consultation and treatment can help if you struggle with thin lashes.
+Our Latisse consultation and treatment for eyelashes can help if you struggle with thin lashes.

 Thin eyelashes don’t just leave your eyes looking bald and bare.
 They also leave your eyes unprotected from debris, infection and other invaders.
-Although eyelash balding is related to changing hormones, there are treatments for lengthening and thickening eyelashes.
+Although eyelash balding is related to changing hormones, there are effective treatments for eyelashes that support lengthening and thickening.

 Latisse eyelid drops are an FDA-approved treatment that you use to help improve inadequate eyelashes.
-Our consultation and treatment services determine whether Latisse is a good fit for your eyes.
+During your Latisse consultation, our eye care team will determine whether this bimatoprost-based solution (0.03%) is a good fit for your eyes and overall health.

 Details About Latisse Drops